Enver Creek Secondary School: Fine arts

-Dance students win multiple awards at the Surrey District-wide dance competition, January 2012.
-Advanced Class placed 1st in the Senior Class Division.
+Dance students won multiple awards at the Surrey District-wide dance competition, January 2012; Advanced Class placed 1st in the Senior Class Division.

 The student body stays informed and entertained through Enver Creek T.V.
 (ECTV), a student-produced video presentation shown regularly over the school-wide broadcasting network.

-Media Arts students win first and third place awards at the 2011 B.C.
+Media Arts students won first and third place awards at the 2011 B.C.
 Student Film Festival.
 At the 2011 Surrey High School Film Festival, students were also recognized with a first-place finish and four finalist awards.

-Drama students win multiple awards at the Surrey One-Act Drama Festival, February 2013 and 2018.
+Drama students won multiple awards at the Surrey One-Act Drama Festival, February 2013 and 2018.

 Applied skills

 The Enver Creek Robotics club finds success at the multi-school competition on Vancouver Island.

-Enver Creek to host the Regional 'Skills Canada' Competition for Cabinetmaking, March 2012.
+Enver Creek hosted the Regional 'Skills Canada' Competition for Cabinetmaking, March 2012.

 Annual School Events

 Annually, Mathematics students compete nationally against their grade level.
 The contests are offered by the University of Waterloo.
 Grade 8: Gauss, Grade 9: Pascal, Grade 10: Cayley, Grade 11: Fermat, and Grade 12: Euclid.
 The names of contest winners are engraved on plaques that are permanently displayed in the Math wing of the school.